techidaily/site-win11-tips/source/_posts/efficiently-launching-apps-on-windows-11.md

  The unnecessary programs installed on the system can also slow down the overall performance and load times.

  This is why we recommend taking some time to identify the programs you longer use and uninstall these apps using the Control Panel.
-There are also several ways of[uninstalling Windows programs in bulk](https://www.makeuseof.com/tag/install-uninstall-programs-bulk-windows/) , which might be needed if you have a bunch of unneeded apps installed.
+There are also several ways of [uninstalling Windows programs in bulk](https://www.makeuseof.com/tag/install-uninstall-programs-bulk-windows/) , which might be needed if you have a bunch of unneeded apps installed.

- See our guide on[ways to uninstall software in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) for more information.
+ See our guide on [ways to uninstall software in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) for more information.

 ## 5\.
 Keep Your Windows Updated

  This may seem trivial, but keeping your Windows up-to-date at all times can help prevent a number of issues such as frequent lagging and sudden crashes.

- We highly recommend[installing the Windows updates](https://www.makeuseof.com/windows-11-install-updates/) as soon as they are released.
+ We highly recommend [installing the Windows updates](https://www.makeuseof.com/windows-11-install-updates/) as soon as they are released.
 You can view all the pending system updates in the Windows Updates section of the Settings app.

 ## Manage Your Windows Startup Apps to Improve Your System's Performance